merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 ## The END

-If you made it all the way down here: thank you very much for following my adventure into long-read assembler.
+If you made it all the way down here: thank you very much for following this adventure into the realm of long-read assemblers.
 May your contigs be real and trustworthy.